Psychotherapy Definition For Mental Health

 **If you or someone you know is or might be living with an eating disorder, please contact NEDA at 1-800-931-2237 or visit their website for information and resources.

 Therapy, including animal-assisted therapy and psychodynamic psychotherapy, can be an intensive form of mental health services for individuals with trauma-related disorders or other mental disorders.
 Communication skills and coping strategies may be developed during therapy sessions, either individually or in a group.
-Therapy can be used on its own or alongside medication.
+Psychotherapy can be used on its own or alongside medication.
 If medication is necessary, a person may see a psychiatrist or their general physician to prescribe medications, while other mental health professionals, such as psychiatric nurses, may offer supportive therapy.

-For some concerns, a combination of medication and therapy can be one of the most effective routes of treatment.
+For some concerns, a combination of medication and psychotherapy can be one of the most effective routes of treatment.
 Everyone is unique, and it’s important to note that different treatment options may be most effective for different people.
 Always consult with your doctor before you start, stop, or change a medication regimen.

 Some people might wonder whether psychotherapy will work for them.
 However, clinical trials have shown that psychotherapy is an effective treatment for various mental health conditions and can offer numerous benefits.
 For example, one study found that psychotherapy may lead to fewer sick days or leaves of absence for employees.

 Depending on the type of help an individual is seeking and what they want to address in sessions, psychotherapy can be conducted in a variety of formats.
-The therapist, along with the patient, may decide on the format best suited to the patient's needs.
+The psychotherapist, along with the patient, may decide on the format best suited to the patient's needs.

 Individual therapy